Kim Kardashian’s BFF Larsa Pippen Flashes Butt On Instagram Amid Divorce

 Attempt to reconcile.

-There were rumors of Larsa and Scottie potentially working things out in the beginning of 2017 but ultimately they decided to call it quits.
+There were rumors of Larsa and Scottie potentially working things out in the beginning of 2017, but ultimately, they decided to call it quits.

 Mamacita and her drunks #spf1942